Skip to content

 If you have just bought your first large format camera taking those first steps towards making images can be a little daunting.
 You can’t just buy a kit and be ready to go.
 After you get your camera you’ll need to find a lens, film holders and all the other accessories that you need.

-Despite all this large format cameras are actually very simple .
-Practice a little, and they are straightforward to use.
+Despite all this, large format cameras are actually very simple.
+Practise a little, and they are straightforward to use.
 Yes, they have unfamiliar controls like rise, fall and tilt, but they are there to make your life easier, not harder.
-Many photographers find the idea of using a large format camera daunting because of the lack of automation to help you.
+Many photographers find the idea of using a large format camera daunting because of the lack of automation.
 But a digital camera works in essentially the same way as a 100 year old view camera.
 It has a lens at one end and light sensitive material at the other.
 All you have to do is compose, focus and correctly expose an image by setting aperture, shutter and film speed.
 If you understand how your digital camera works you can directly apply your knowledge to using any film camera, no matter how old.

 A large format camera is literally no more that an adjustable light tight box.
 There is no built in metering and nothing is battery powered.
 The lens contains the more familiar camera controls (shutter and aperture) while you focus by extending the bellows, rather than the lens .